joelsgp/where-do-we-begin/README.md

     - http://web.archive.org/web/20221209193816/https://www.reddit.com/r/windowsxp/comments/ps72dl/screen_recording_software/
     - https://fraps.com/download.php
 - multiple vms, record all at once then sync in edit
+- see what Qemu offers
+- write a script to syncronise it
+- running them all in one vm - can't work, need fullscreen or crop. could fix it with editing too like hte previous one

 do this tomorrow, don't have time to run it today.